GabeScott/standard-works-vault/General Conference/1999 October - Prophets and Spiritual Mole Crickets.md

 Yet in these days of much beauty, our challenges in choosing to serve the Lord are more subtle than those of former days, but without question they are as spiritually pervasive.
 There are spiritual mole crickets that burrow under our protective walls and invade our delicate roots.
 Many of these insects of wickedness appear small, at times almost invisible.
 Yet if we do not combat them, they will do damage and attempt to destroy that which is most precious to us.

-The warnings of the Prophets and Apostles lead them ever and always to speak of the home and family.
-Let me demonstrate the warning voice of the Prophets.
+The warnings of the prophets and apostles lead them ever and always to speak of the home and family.
+Let me demonstrate the warning voice of the prophets.
 On February 11 of this year, the First Presidency, with the support of the Quorum of the Twelve Apostles, sent to every member of the Church a letter of counsel concerning our families.
 Let me read you just two sentences from this letter:

 “We counsel parents and children to give highest priority to family prayer, family home evening, gospel study and instruction, and wholesome family activities.
-However worthy and appropriate other demands or activities may be, they must not be permitted to displace the divinely appointed duties that only parents and families can adequately perform” (“Policies, Announcements, and Appointments,” Ensign, June 1999, 80).
+However worthy and appropriate other demands or activities may be, they must not be permitted to displace the divinely appointed duties that only parents and families can adequately perform” (“Policies, Announcements, and Appointments,” *Ensign,* June 1999, 80).

 What is our reaction to this prophetic counsel?
 What has been my response and your response to this First Presidency letter of nearly eight months ago?